hatoo/oha/README.md

   - There are no color in realtime tui now.
 I want help from someone who has some color sense.
 - Improve speed
   - I'm new to tokio.
 I think there are some space to optimize query scheduling.
-- Mesasure DNS lookup time and dialup time.
-- Add an option to disable keep-alive connection.
 - Output like CSV or JSON format.
 - Improve histogram in summary output
   - It uses very simple algorithm now.